hadley/roxygen3/README.md

 * `value<-` is used to initialize a tag from a text string.
 Use this to define basic parsing behaviour.

-* `procBlock` is called with the tag and the whole block and should return a block.
+* `process` is called with the tag and the whole block and should return a block.
 Use this is the tag needs to add multiple tags to the output, or needs to access the object or srcref associated with the block.